SyedRafid/Yash-Global-ERP/README.md

    - Click on the **Databases** tab.
    - In the "Create database" field, enter the name:
      ```
-     rposystem
+     erpsystem
      ```
    - Choose the collation (e.g., `utf8mb4_general_ci`) and click **Create**.

 2. **Import the SQL File:**

-   - Click on the newly created `rposystem` database in phpMyAdmin.
+   - Click on the newly created `erpsystem` database in phpMyAdmin.
    - Go to the **Import** tab.
    - Click **Choose File** and browse to the project folder's `database` directory.
-   - Select the SQL file (e.g., `rposystem.sql`).
+   - Select the SQL file (e.g., `erpsystem.sql`).
    - Click **Go** at the bottom to start the import.
    - Wait for the success message confirming the import.